Jack joined Ropewalk in October 2014 after successfully completing his pupillage under the supervision of Andrew McNamara.

-Jack has appeared in the Employment Tribunal on behalf of Claimants on instructions from the Free Representation Unit (FRU) and the Bar Pro Bono Unit (BPBU).
+Jack has appeared in the Employment Tribunal on behalf of Claimants on instructions from the Free Representation Unit (FRU) and Advocate (formerly known as the Bar Pro Bono Unit).

 He has represented clients in unfair dismissal cases where they faced allegations of gross misconduct and incompetence.
 He also has experience of victimisation claims and seeking damages for injury to feelings.

 He is looking to expand his employment practice and will consider instructions on damages based agreements in appropriate circumstances.